Want to purchase a dirt bike but don’t know what you’re looking for?

 Another crucial thing to remember when getting a dirt bike is to ensure the bike’s size is correct for your height and weight.

-If you’re too short, you may have a hard time controlling the bike.
-Alternatively, if you’re too heavy, not only will you put unnecessary pressure onto the bike, but it may also be dangerous for you.
+If you’re too short, you may have difficulty controlling the bike.
+Alternatively, if you’re too heavy, you will put unnecessary pressure on the bike, which can be dangerous.

-If you can sit on the bike and can’t put your feet on the ground, then the bike isn’t the right size for you.
-A good way to figure out the bike’s size is by checking if the balls of your feet and your toes can lie flat on the ground.
+The bike isn’t the correct size if you can sit on the bike but can’t put your feet on the ground.
+A good way to determine the bike’s size is to check if the balls of your feet and your toes can lie flat on the ground.

 Here’s a general size chart that adults can refer to: